4 days tour from Fes to Merzouga

 Day 2: Merzouga – Rissani – Souk/Market and Ancient Sijilmasa

-We will begin our journey to Rissani, the ancient capital of the Alawites Sultans, after breakfast.
+We will begin our 4 days tour from Fes to Merzouga on the second day taking the road to Rissani, the ancient capital of the Alawites Sultans, after breakfast.
 Rissani is noted for its important market for sub-Saharan Sijilmassa caravans and the Moulay Ali Cherif gate, as well as a visit to Sijilmassa, the old kasbahs surrounding, palm grove, and the Market.
 For anyone interested in learning about the country’s history, this is an excellent location.
 Lunch in a local restaurant or with the family to sample the local cuisine (we may invite you home if you choose), you might be interested in sampling Al Madfouna (Berber Pizza).
 We returned to the hotel following lunch.
 Until dinner, you have free time to relax, walk around town, or climb the dunes.
 Tuesdays, Thursdays, and Sundays are market days ( we can organize the day of visit to be the market day).

 We’ll get up early in the morning to view the sunrise, then return to your riad for breakfast and some relaxation before embarking on an incredible trip!!!